-What are the steps needed to use a dropper?
-Explain its functioning.
+What are the steps needed to use a dropper to fill?
+Explain with the help of following pictures.

 Does Air exerts pressure?

 You know that a bicycle tube or tube of any other vehicle can burst when it is over filled with air.
 How does this happen?
 What does the excess air do to the tube?
 Discuss with your friends on how the air in the vehicle's tubes keeps them in shape.